letientai299/google-foobar-2021/readme.md

 **Is there any [Closed-form expression][closed_form_expression] (CFE) for the answer?**.

-I tried search for them, even discover [a paper][pn_paper] for the CFE of Number Partition function `p(n)` (related to function `numbersSumToN` in my solution) from [a Math Exchange question in 2011][cfe_pn] (the wiki article [Partition (number theory)][pn_wiki] isn't up-to-date regarding this).
+I tried to search for them, even discover [a paper][pn_paper] for the CFE of Number Partition function `p(n)` (related to function `numbersSumToN` in my solution) from [a Math Exchange question in 2011][cfe_pn] (the wiki article [Partition (number theory)][pn_wiki] isn't up-to-date regarding this).
 But I have no luck in finding the CFE for this problem.

-Math is beautiful and sometime can be surprising.
+Math is beautiful and sometimes can be surprising.
 Consider how [Pi hiding in prime regularities][pi_and_prime] and what [E][e_number] has anything to do with [Counting Derangement][wiki_derangement], I believe such expression exists!

-I think I'll put it out of my head for a while, revisit it in future, with a fresher mind and hopefully with more Math knowledge.
+I think I'll put it out of my head for a while, revisit it in the future, with a fresher mind and hopefully with more Math knowledge.

 To the people at Google who use it for level 5, thank you, I can't wait for the